LilianBoulard/prompt-forge/README.md

 #### Blocks parameters

-Blocks support a number of parameters to customize their behavior:
+Blocks support the following parameters for customizing their behavior:
 - `force` - This boolean parameter indicates that a keyword extracted from each candidate in the block will be included in the prompt.
 Incompatible with other parameters.
 - `num` - This parameter takes either a positive number (e.g., `num=2`) or a range of two positive numbers (e.g., `num=1-3`).
 It indicates the number of candidates that will be randomly selected within the block to generate one keyword each.
 If unspecified, the default value is `1` (only one keyword will be selected in the block).
 - `separator` - Takes a string, which will be used as the separator between entries chosen within the block (when `num`>1).
 By default, `", "`.